 7. DAM Governance Setup: Establish a robust governance framework to ensure consistency and efficiency in the management of digital assets.

-: Draft guidelines on uploading, tagging, downloading, and deleting assets.
+- Policy Creation: Draft guidelines on uploading, tagging, downloading, and deleting assets.
 Define who can add assets, remove them, and the required quality standards.

 - Roles & Permissions: Clearly outline who has access to what within the DAM, which might include administrators, regular users, and guest roles with varying levels of permissions.